Compliance at Brenntag

 The internal control guideline contains further requirements and measures to counteract corruption, such as ensuring the separation of functions, complying with the double-check principle and adhering to the requirement to obtain comparative bids from suppliers and service providers.

 Internal audits are regularly conducted at our Group companies to ensure compliance with these guidelines.
 Further elements of the compliance management system relating to the prevention of corruption at Brenntag are target-group-oriented training courses for employees, which are essentially rolled out via our e-learning systems, and a whistle-blowing system, which can be used to provide anonymous information.
-In 2018, no cases of corruption at Brenntag were reported.

 Observing human rights is one of Brenntag’s top principles and is regarded as an essential element of its general compliance management system.
 Through its voluntary commitment to the principles of the UN Global Compact, Brenntag seeks to lend further weight to its position here.
 The Brenntag Code of Business Conduct and Ethics stipulates that our company and employees must avoid violations of human rights in any form.
 We oppose all forms of forced labour or child labour, advocate equal opportunities and fair work conditions, and reject discrimination of any kind.

 Violations of human rights can be reported internally via our compliance organization and anonymously via our whistle-blowing system.
 If any suspected violations of human rights are confirmed, they are strenuously pursued and sanctions are incurred.
-In 2018, no violations of human rights within the corporate group were reported.

 Brenntag believes that the biggest risk of potential violations of human rights is in our supply chain.
 Within the framework of our membership of the industry’s “Together for Sustainability” initiative, we request that our suppliers undergo Eco-Vadis sustainability assessments which also include a review of compliance with human rights.
 Brenntag’s Supplier Code of Conduct explicitly requests that our suppliers support the observance of international human rights and that they avoid violations of human rights.
 Furthermore, there are additional supplier assessments and audits based on standardized questionnaires that also deal with the observance of human rights.